-This paper examines the fiscal performance of selected Caribbean countries by looking at the structural primary and overall balances.
+This paper examines the fiscal performance of selected Caribbean countries by looking at the structural balance and discusses the applicability fiscal rules.
 In recent years, the fiscal performance of the majority of Caribbean countries has been uneven, resulting in very high public debt levels that are among the highest in the world (Sahay, 2006, Duttagupta and Tolosa, 2006).
 The steady rise in debt levels is due, in part, to expenditure pressures resulting from exogenous shocks, but is also related to slippages in discretionary fiscal policy.

-In recent years, a growing number of countries have begun to calculate the structural balance to help improve fiscal performance within a medium-term framework.
-There is increased emphasis on the fiscal impulse, defined as the change in the structural balance as a measure of the fiscal stance.
-Some countries have incorporated structural balances into fiscal rules to gives greater control over the public debt, and reduce the volatility of the economy.
-The use of structural balances give some flexibility to fiscal rules which have been criticized for creating fiscal inflexibility especially in an economic downturn or exogenous shocks (for example Buiter et al, 1993).
-The structural balance rule practiced by Chile specifies that the government should run a structural surplus of 1 percent of GDP.
+In recent years a growing number of countries have adopted fiscal rules to help lock in prudent fiscal policy and improve fiscal performance within a medium-term framework.
+Well designed fiscal rules can bring predictability to government expenditure, give greater control over the public debt, and reduce the volatility of the economy.
+However, fiscal rules are not generally accepted as being beneficial to the economy.
+They have been criticized for creating fiscal inflexibility especially in an economic downturn or exogenous shocks (for example Buiter et al, 1993).
+Although most rules have escape clauses, these are often used to circumvent the rules rather than used in genuine emergencies for which they were designed.
+Fiscal rules can also encourage creative accounting and growth of off-budget funds and empirical evidence show that fiscal rules may be insufficient to control a rise in public debt levels.

+One class of fiscal rules is the structural balance rule practiced by Chile which, specifies that the government should run a structural surplus of 1 percent of GDP.
 The European Union Stability Pact and the UK fiscal rules are usually viewed as less stringent forms of this class of fiscal rules.
-Such rules seek to give more flexibility to respond to cyclical movements, but they add complexity to fiscal operations and are not easily understood by the public.
+Such rules seek to give more flexibility to respond to cyclical movements, but they add complexity to fiscal operations and not easily understood by the general public.
+They also provide incentives for creative accounting and off-budget funds in the absence of a genuine commitment to fiscal prudence.

-A related issue is the use of automatic stabilizers in view of wide scepticism about the use of discretionary fiscal policy.
-The high public debt ratios in the Caribbean begs the question about the size of automatic stabilizers and whether they could be used in the event of a spill-over of the impending global slowdown to these economies.
+A related issue is the use of automatic stabilizers in view of wide skepticism about the use of discretionary fiscal policy.
+The high public debt ratios in the Caribbean begs the question about the size of automatic stabilizers and whether they could be used in the even of a spillover of the impending global slowdown to these economies.

-The outline of the paper is as follows.
-Section II discusses the theory and evidence on the cyclicality of fiscal policy.
-Section III discusses a method of estimating the structural balance and presents estimates of the structural balance and measures of procylicality for selected Caribbean countries using different measures of the output gap.
+The outline of the paper is as follow.
+Section II discusses the theory and evidence on fiscal rules in general.
+Section III discusses a method of estimating the structural balance and presents estimates of the structural balance for selected Caribbean countries using different measures of the output gap.
 Section IV discusses the size of automatic stabilizers in the Caribbean and the final section discusses the implications of these results and some concluding remarks.